top of page

 Students from in and around London are placed at Mildmay to complete their social work placement.

-Mildmay’s social work team, headed up by Lead Social Worker, Beverley Nelson, supports vulnerable patients within our hospital.
+Mildmay’s social work team, headed by Beverley Nelson, Lead Social Worker and Safeguarding Lead, supports vulnerable patients at our hospital.
 It offers patients wrap-around care that is respectful, inclusive, and considerate of all care and support needs.
 Mildmay’s social work team works with patients, their carers, family, and advocates to promote collaborative working, anti-oppressive and anti-discriminative practices.

 Mildmay offers students the opportunity to work in a multi-disciplinary team alongside consultants, psychiatrists, physiotherapists, occupational therapists, doctors, nurses, and community nurse specialists.
-Students also can work with multi-disciplinary teams outside of the hospital to plan patients' discharge.
+Students can also work with teams outside of the hospital to plan a patient's discharge.

 Due to the complexity of the needs of patients, cases often require multi-skilled and diverse professionals to meet their needs.
 Students have the opportunity to work with patients from the point of admission to the point of discharge and handing over to the community teams.